Below is a condensed version of the opening of a recent article:

 After three rounds of questions, each group has a parent-student pair report to the group at large.
 Because some of the parents do not speak English and some of the teachers do not speak Spanish, students and bilingual adults translate back and forth ensuring everyone understands.

+Results: Witness dialogs among parents, teachers and students as authentic consultation in the spirit of school accountability.
 Parent-student-teacher dialogs like this can provide an accountability forum for a high school campus that has not been making adequate yearly progress.
 The catalyst is the campus report that highlights the student scores.
 The goal is to create a greater consciousness among all with important implications for everyone.

 In these conversations, the students report on their classroom experiences, whether succeeding or not, in the targeted subjects.
 The parents discuss their role and challenges while seeking advice on how to support their children.
 The teachers give insight into how their job feels and how they are attempting to teach under the current pressures and focus.